malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 -----------------------------------------------------------------------------------------------------

 Notes:
+    ***Currently, Lump-Annealer-Encoding-From-Gate-Circuit/blochsphere is just a copy of Lump-Annealer_Encoding-From-Gate-Circuit/logical.
+It will be modified soon.***

     Truth table could be used to represent position of qubit on Bloch sphere instead of representing a bits logical value.
 This would result in massive truth tables and as such, the best approach would be to determine annealer encodings of single gates and from those, find a way to